mikeswanson/Ai2Canvas/README.md

 ## Requirements

-This repository includes both a Visual Studio 2010 solution for PC (with both Win32 and x64 targets) and a Xcode 5 project for Mac.
-It also requires the Adobe Illustrator CC SDK.
-While more recent versions of the SDK may work, building against the CC version enables compatibility with both Illustrator CC and CC 2014.
+This repository includes both a Visual Studio 2010 solution for PC (with both Win32 and x64 targets) and a Xcode 6 project for Mac.
+It also requires the Adobe Illustrator CC 2014.1 SDK.

 ## Getting Started

 Because the project depends on the Illustrator SDK and references many files using relative paths, it is important to place the project in the correct location.

-1. Download and extract the [Adobe Illustrator CC SDK](http://www.adobe.com/devnet/illustrator/sdk/eula_cc.html) for PC or Mac
+1. Download and extract the [Adobe Illustrator CC 2014.1 SDK](http://www.adobe.com/devnet/illustrator/sdk/eula_cc1.html) for PC or Mac

-2. From the _Adobe Illustrator CC SDK/samplecode_ folder:
+2. From the _Adobe Illustrator CC 2014 SDK/samplecode_ folder:

 			git clone https://github.com/mikeswanson/Ai2Canvas.git

 3. You can now open and build the Visual Studio solution or the Xcode project.
-Output can be found in the _Adobe Illustrator CC SDK/samplecode/output_ folder.
+Output can be found in the _Adobe Illustrator CC 2014 SDK/samplecode/output_ folder.

 If you decide to move the project, you will need to update the many relevant paths.
 As a historical note, Ai->Canvas started its life based on an older version of Adobe's _TextFileFormat_ sample, and it was easiest to create the new project in a parallel folder to keep the relative references intact.